google/fscrypt/README.md

 ### Using multiple protectors for a policy

-fscrypt supports the idea of of protecting a single directory with multiple protectors.
+fscrypt supports the idea of protecting a single directory with multiple protectors.
 This means having access to any of the protectors is sufficient to decrypt the directory.
 This is useful for sharing data or setting up access control systems.